 French is taught in lectures, classes and through independent study.

-Assessment is through a mix of continuous assessment, in-class tests, mid-semester written assignments, project work and end-of-semester exams.
+Assessment is through a mix of continuous assessment, in-class tests, mid-semester written assignments, project work and end of trimester exams.

-Students undertaking D520 BA Arts are encouraged to spend an additional year abroad at one of our 17 partner universities across France, Belgium, Switzerland and Canada, graduating with a four-year BA Arts International.
+Students undertaking a BA Joint Honours (DN520) are encouraged to spend an additional year abroad at one of our 17 partner universities across France, Belgium, Switzerland and Canada, graduating with a four-year BA Arts International.
 Universities we have links with include:

 The communication skills, critical awareness, cultural sensitivity and intellectual flexibility fostered by the study of French open up a wide range of careers including; International Relations, Public Administration, Careers in the EU, Education, Translation and Interpreting, Journalism and Media, Tourism, Law.

 A BA in French may also lead to further study such as the UCD MA in Modern Languages, UCD MA in Languages and Image Studies, M Litt / PhD programmes in a range of universities internationally, as well as in other programmes such as European Studies, International Relations or Translation and Interpreting.

 “I chose to study French at UCD because it gave me the chance to study a wide variety of topics and explore much more than just the French language.
 We are given the opportunity to explore so many aspects of French and Francophone culture such as literature, film, and society.
 It is said that you can learn something new every day.
 With studying French, that is certainly true.
 It is a constant exploration, discovering new words, phrases and stories.
 My degree has encouraged me to examine the world around me through a different lens and has shown me how language, literature and culture are in every element of our lives.
 As a UCD French student, I have a newfound sense of purpose and aspiration to communicate with people and learn their stories.”

 UCD School of Languages, Cultures & Linguistics

 Tel: +353 1 716 8302